 "Following past increases in the VAT rates, the 2012 budget focused mostly on broadening the tax base [...]
-In order to protect vulnerable groups, many essential goods remain subject to the
+In order to protect vulnerable groups, many essential goods remain subject to the 6% reduced rate and this rate also continues to be applied to goods considered crucial for domestic production, such as wine.
+Overall, the measures will help to significantly increase VAT efficiency."
+131

-&lt;sup>95 Although it has been recently suggested that an imperfect extension of the VAT base to cover more but not all services, might be welfare inferior to the baseline, see B. Bye, B. Strom and T. Avitsland, "Welfare effects of VAT reforms: a general equilibrium analysis" (2012) International Tax and Public Finance 19, 368-392.
+Although it has been recently suggested that an imperfect extension of the VAT base to cover more but not all services, might be welfare inferior to the baseline, see B. Bye et al, "Welfare effects of VAT reforms: a general equilibrium analysis" (2012) International Tax and Public Finance 19, 368-392.

-&lt;sup>96 See "Taxing Matters", Society Now, Spring 2013, 25.
+130 See "Taxing Matters", Society Now, Spring 2013, 25.